RhineGST/FICTION-ZJU-Groupsite-Source/content/vacancies/ads.md

 Prof. Dr. {{% mention "Mingshuai Chen" %}} is a ZJU100 Young Professor leading the [Formal Verification Group](https://fiction-zju.github.io/) at Zhejiang University.
 Prior to joining ZJU, he worked as a Postdoctoral Researcher at RWTH Aachen University and a Visiting Researcher at University of Oldenburg, both in Germany.
 He received the Ph.D. degree in computer science from the Institute of Software, Chinese Academy of Sciences in 2019.
 His primary research interest lies in formal verification and synthesis, broadly construed in mathematical logic and theoretical computer science.

 Mingshuai Chen has published over twenty peer-reviewed papers at flagship journals/conferences including Inf.
 Compt., IEEE Trans.
 Automat.
-Contr., OOPSLA, CAV, TACAS, IJGAR, FM, etc. He serves in the reviewer panel of AMS Mathematical Reviews and the program/repeatability committees of SYNASC 2022, RTCSA 2021, VMCAI 2021, ADHS 2021, etc. He was the awardee of the Distinguished Paper Award at ATVA 2018, Best Paper Award at FMAC 2019, and the CAS-President Special Award in 2019 (1st awardee from ISCAS ever since its inception in 1985).
+Contr., OOPSLA, CAV, FM, ASPLOS, IJGAR, TACAS etc. He serves in the reviewer panel of AMS Mathematical Reviews and the program/repeatability committees of SYNASC 2022, RTCSA 2021, VMCAI 2021, ADHS 2021, etc. He was the awardee of the NSFC Excellent Young Scientists Fund Program (Overseas, one of the most prestigious grants for young researchers across China), the Distinguished Paper Award at ATVA 2018, Best Paper Award at FMAC 2019, and the CAS-President Special Award in 2019 (1st awardee from ISCAS ever since its inception in 1985).
 Part of his research results has been successfully applied in the verification of control programs of the Chinese lunar lander Chang'e-3 and the Chinese high-speed railway system.

 <i class="fa-solid fa-download"></i> Check out Mingshuai Chen's [CV](/files/CV_Mingshuai%20Chen.pdf) for more detailed information.